ElektraInitiative/libelektra/src/plugins/backend_odbc/README.md

 - infos/needs =
 - infos/recommends =
 - infos/placements = backend
-- infos/status = unfinished experimental concept nodoc
+- infos/status = unfinished experimental
 - infos/description = Plugin implementing full backend functionality for ODBC data sources

 ## Introduction

-This plugin is a backend plugin that stores and retrieves data using ODBC (Open Database Connectivity) sources.
+This plugin is a backend plugin that stores and retrieves data using ODBC (Open Database Connectivity) data sources.
 It was tested with unixODBC on Linux, but should also work with iODBC and Microsoft ODBC (on Windows).

+> If you want to use it with one of the latter two ODBC implementations, feel free to update this documentation with your experiences!

-The minimum requirements are a table with at least two columns:
+The minimum requirement is a table with at least two columns:

-- Key names
+- Key names (string, primary key)
 - Key values (strings)

+If you want to support metadata, a second table with at least three colums is required.

+- Key name (string, FK to the first table)
+- Metakey name (string)
+- Metakey value (string)

-The table may also contain other columns, but they are not processed by this plugin.
+The tables may also contain other columns, but they are not processed by this plugin.

-> If you want to use it with one of the latter two ODBC implementations, feel free to update this documentation with your experiences!

 The following properties are available: